riqui99/flypi/README.md

  - Reconnection socket
  - Add more statistics in session section
- - Use all JS dependencies locally (materializecss, moment, leaflet, material icons, highcharts)
+ - Use all JS dependencies locally (moment, leaflet, material icons, highcharts)
  - Improve popups (now are using javascript native for confirmations - create session)
  - Add navigation to follow the balloon on live with map.
  - Share in social media (create a public area in another server to sync sessions amd make public flights)